BuildZoom vs Shovels vs Construction Monitor vs PermitGrab

 Live totals across 1061 cities · Browse all cities →

-BuildZoom, Shovels, Construction Monitor, ATTOM, and PermitGrab all pull from public building permit data — but each is built for a different buyer.
+BuildZoom, Shovels, Construction Monitor, ATTOM, PermitLedger, PermitVector, and PermitGrab all pull from public building permit data — but each is built for a different buyer.
 BuildZoom is a homeowner marketplace.
 Shovels is a developer API.
 Construction Monitor is the old-guard daily-report service.
 ATTOM is enterprise data licensing.
+PermitLedger sells cheap residential-renovation CSVs.
+PermitVector is a Texas-only contractor brief.
 PermitGrab is a flat-rate SaaS for active prospecting.
 Here's how to pick the right one for your use case.

 Quick comparison table